 How much does it cost to write a Will??

 Writing a will needn’t be very expensive.
-SLS will and More offer a range of Wills from Simple Wills to Estate planning.
+SLS Wills and More offer a range of Wills from Simple Wills to Estate planning.
 We have a fair and transparent pricing policy and always confirm our fees before we proceed.

 For those clients that believe they only need a basic Will, or prefer not to have my full service, I am pleased to offer my clients the ability to provide me with instructions online.
 Costs for a single Will will be £90 and for mirror Wills for a couple, the cost will be £140, payable before the draft Will is sent to you for approval by email.
-Please be aware that I will may need to be able to clarify your instructions by video call, which will be pre-arranged.
+Please be aware that I may need to be able to clarify your instructions by video call, which will be pre-arranged.
 Please click here to continue.

 CASE STUDY: I don’t have much money, but want to make sure my child is looked after…how can I do this?